So, you want to connect to your Chromebook with another computer.

 (And maybe an extra app or two.)

-It’s kind of a read, so grab a water (or coconut water), and let’s dive right in.
+It’s kind of a read, so grab your favorite drink (coconut water is mine), and let’s dive right in.

 First, you’ll need to get the app

 You can easily connect to your Chromebook with another computer (or vice versa) as long as you have an Internet connection active on both devices.

 With the Chrome Remote Desktop app, you can connect to your Chromebook from any other device- whether it be a phone, computer, or tablet.
 You can access all your saved files, applications, videos, pictures, and other media on another device.

 Access your other devices from your Chromebook